SpikeInterface/spikeinterface/doc/modules/qualitymetrics/silhouette_score.rst

 To reduce complexity the default implementation in SpikeInterface is to use the simplified silhouette score.
-This can be changes by switching the silhouette method to either 'full' (the Rousseeuw implementation) or ('simplified', 'full') for both methods.
+This can be changes by switching the silhouette method to either 'full' (the Rousseeuw implementation) or ('simplified', 'full') for both methods when entering the qm_params parameter.

 Literature